Cray-HPE/docs-csm/introduction/differences.md

 * `cray-conman` pod.
 This has been replaced by `cray-console-node`.
 * CFS v1 API and CLI.
 The v2 API and CLI have been the default since CSM 0.9 (Shasta 1.4).
 * SLS support for downloading and uploading credentials in the `dumpstate` and `loadstate` REST APIs.
+* The Compute Rolling Upgrade Service (CRUS) was deprecated in CSM 1.2.0 and removed in CSM 1.6.0.
+  * Enhanced BOS functionality replaces CRUS.
+See [Rolling Upgrades using BOS](../operations/boot_orchestration/Rolling_Upgrades.md).